01707 819119

 Common symptoms

-Machine starts to home then stops mid-sequence
+Machine starts the cycle then immediately stops

 Typical causes